MrMoose/CloudConnector/README.md

 If this is not set and a query to the metadata server is unsuccessful (for example because you're not running in the cloud), it will default to `LocalInstance`.

+CLOUDCONNECTOR_SUBSCRIPTION_ID:<br>
+For each Pubsub/SNS topic to listen on you need a subscription or an SQS Q respectively.
+It is generally favored to have them create by your IaC and each Unreal instance shares the same subscription in order to achieve message retention and distribution.
+If you intend to create the subscription or Q as part of your IaC you must set an environment variable `CLOUDCONNECTOR_SUBSCRIPTION_ID` to specialize the name.
+It will then assume the name to be:

+CloudConnector-$CLOUDCONNECTOR_SUBSCRIPTION_ID-$TOPIC

+So, for example, if you are on Google and you have a render job topic named `MyRenderJobTopic`, create a subscription for it and name it `CloudConnector-RenderInstance-MyRenderJobTopic`.
+Then set the environment variable `CLOUDCONNECTOR_SUBSCRIPTION_ID` to "RenderInstance".
+Otherwise a subscription will be created using your instance id.

 ### AWS specific